-Executive Summary: Status of Operations, Maintenance and Remedial Actions September 29, 2023 INTRODUCTION Since the last report six months ago, the City and County of Denver, Waste Management of Colorado, Inc., and Chemical Waste Management Inc., collectively referred to as the Work Settling Defendants (WSDs) conducted routine operations and maintenance (O&M) activities at and north of the Superfund Site.
+Status of Operations, Maintenance & Remedial Actions INTRODUCTION Since the last report six months ago, the City and County of Denver, Waste Management of Colorado, Inc., and Chemical Waste Management Inc., collectively referred to as the Work Settling Defendants (WSDs) conducted routine operations and maintenance (O&M) activities at and north of the Superfund Site.
 Details of the O&M activities are presented in this Status Report.
-In summary, they consisted of extracting and treating approximately 8.7 million gallons of groundwater from several onsite and offsite extraction systems in full compliance with the Industrial Discharge Permit from Metro Water Recovery; collection and analyses of 138 samples from 77 groundwater monitoring wells; continuous operations of the Landfill Gas Extraction and Treatment system in full compliance with decision documents; collection of 21 landfill gas monitoring point samples for volatile organic compounds in compliance with decision documents; collection and analyses of soil gas samples from 64 subsurface gas monitoring probes surrounding the Lowry Landfill; collection and analysis of one stormwater sample; maintenance of stormwater conveyance ditches; and inspection and maintenance of landfill covers and buffer properties contiguous to the Superfund Site.
+The remedy is still working.
+In summary, they consisted of extracting and treating approximately 10.3 million gallons of groundwater from several onsite and offsite extraction systems in full compliance with the Industrial Discharge Permit from Metro Water Recovery; collection and analyses of 142 samples from 100 groundwater monitoring wells; continuous operations of the Landfill Gas Extraction and Treatment system in full compliance with decision documents; collection and analyses of soil gas samples from 64 subsurface gas monitoring probes surrounding the Lowry Landfill; maintenance of stormwater conveyance ditches; and inspection and maintenance of landfill covers and buffer properties contiguous to the Superfund Site.
 The area around the site consists of ongoing landfilling operations as well as residential and commercial areas.
 While monitoring and other operations and maintenance activities are ongoing, institutional controls, including deed restrictions, water rights, zoning, and ordinances ensure nearby residential areas are not impacted by the site contamination.

 As part of the WSDs ongoing commitment to transparency and community engagement, all of site monitoring data generated during site operations and maintenance is shared on three websites maintained by USEPA, CDPHE, and the WSDs.
 Current and past documents, videos, presentations, and other content are available for all interested parties to download and review as desired.
 The WSDs will continue to provide updates on activities at the Site on publicly available websites, and opportunities for community involvement will continue to be provided through USEPA's public outreach coordinator.

-Conclusions from the Fifth Five Year Review for Lowry In its Fifth Five Year Review (2022), the EPA concluded that the remedy at the Site is protective of human health and the environment.
+Conclusions from the Fifth Five Year Review for Lowry

+In its Fifth Five Year Review (2022), the EPA concluded that the remedy at the Site is protective of human health and the environment.
 The following are specific areas of study that informed that determination.

-LOWRY Executive Summary: Status of Operations, Maintenance and Remedial Actions LOCATION & CONTAINMENT REMEDY MAPS
+LOCATION & CONTAINTMENT REMEDY MAPS